 Almost no online stores, and certainly none of the major brand names, leverage the power of the information relationships contained in their product databases in a way that benefits the consumer, or even reflects the manner in which consumers make choices.

 What’s to blame?
 That friendly metric of marketing science, the stock-keeping unit, or SKU.
 Whether it’s a UPC code, an ISBN, or an internally created number or code databases use to store product information, most e-commerce databases are still highly SKU-centric.
 For generating invoices, looking at aggregate patterns of customer orders, or paying sales tax by state, an SKU-focused database is fine.
 SKUs reside in one table of a relational database, or perhaps in an entirely separate product database.
 (The customer order database, for example, has tables for orders and customer identities, among other things.)
+So finding and identifying your niche market is key!

 Individual consumers, however, generally do not visualize products they wish to purchase as SKUs.
 They think of the object of desire: something that holds some set of connotations in their mind.
 It’s the rare consumer who can recite an ISBN or other product code.
 They might be able to remember “Van Camp’s Pork and Beans” because of expensive branding and marketing, but that’s the extent to which we can rely on a consumer’s individuation of the object of desire: the item they want to purchase.